rhmaxdotorg/monitor-wallet/README.md

 account default : gmail
 ```

 And the script will call `msmtp` to send emails once enabled.
-This requires a quick code change, just flip `EMAIL_ALERT` to True to enable email+sms alerts in the script.
+This requires a quick code change, just flip `EMAIL_ALERT` to True to enable SMS alerts in the script.

 ### SMS
-It requires sign-up for a service such as [IFTTT](https://www.ifttt.com) for alerts over email and text message.
+It requires sign-up for a service such as [IFTTT](https://www.ifttt.com) for alerts over SMS message.
+This works by sending an email to IFTTT, triggering an applet and it sending a txt message to the specified number.

 - Sign up for IFTTT Pro account
 - Create applet -> Classic -> If This -> Add